AleCano1/Movies-ETL/README.md

 # Movies-ETL
-Amazing prime video team wants to known which movies will become popular and then buy the stearmming rights.
+Amazing prime video team wants to known which movies will become popular and then buy the streamming rights.

 ## Overview of Project
 ### Purpose